repeatexplorer/repeatexplorer_frontpage/welcome.md

 The RepeatExplorer server provides a suite of tools designed for the comprehensive analysis of repetitive DNA sequences in genomic data.
 Here are the most common use cases for utilizing these powerful tools:

-- **Annotation of Repeats Directly from Low Coverage Sequencing**: Can be accomplished using RepeatExplorer2 tool.
+- **Annotation of Repeats Directly from Low Coverage Sequencing**: Can be accomplished using the RepeatExplorer2 tool.
 This approach is ideal for initial exploration and annotation of repetitive sequences using low coverage data (refer to protocol 1 in the step-by-step protocols above).

 - **Comparative Analysis of Repeats in Multiple Species from Low Coverage Sequencing Reads**: Use protocol 2 for analyzing repetitive DNA across different species.

-- **Tandem Repeat Annotation from Low Coverage Sequencing**: If your focus is primarily on tandem repeats, the Tandem Repeat Analyzer tool (TAREAN) See protocol 3 in the step-by-step protocols for details
+- **Tandem Repeat Annotation from Low Coverage Sequencing**: If your focus is primarily on tandem repeats, the Tandem Repeat Analyzer tool (TAREAN).
+See protocol 3 in the step-by-step protocols for details

 - **Chip-Seq Experiments**: The ChIP-seq Mapper tool identifies centromeric repeats from ChIP-seq data without the need for a complete genome assembly, leveraging assembled contigs from repeat clusters as a reference for mapping reads and highlighting significant repeats. (refer to protocol 4).